FruityEnLoops/FruityEnLoops/README.md

 ## Personal interests

 - Music.
 I listen to music pretty much all the time, as you can see on my [last.fm account](https://www.last.fm/user/blobdash).
-I listen to japanese doujin music, french rap, and a lot of other stuff.
+I listen to some weird stuff, you're warned.
 I also create music, available on most streaming services and my [Soundcloud](https://soundcloud.com/blobdash) and [Bandcamp](https://blobdash.bandcamp.com/).

 - Games.
 I play mostly rhythm games, such as [beatoraja](https://github.com/exch-bms2/beatoraja/).
-I also am interested in arcade rhythm games, which are sadly very niche in France.
-I also play FPS games like Call of Duty or Counter Strike, and I like to try out new games, even if they're not my usual kind of games.
+I also play FPS games like Apex Legends, Call of Duty (mostly zombies, let's be honest) and the other classic ones.